 To identify these businesses, you could manually comb through your book of business every few months, doing online research and contacting each business owner.
 But this process is time-consuming, tedious and, as noted above, may not yield accurate results.

-If you’re a WSRB Subscriber, access to BuildingMetrix Cannabis Check data for Washington state is included in your subscription.
-Data for other states is available for an additional, affordable fee.
+If you’re a WSRB Subscriber, access to BuildingMetrix Cannabis Check data for all states where recreational cannabis is legal.
 Contact us today to learn more.

 [2] Scientific American, https://www.scientificamerican.com/article/the-science-behind-the-dea-s-long-war-on-marijuana/